gambiTarun/fake-news-detection/README.md

 # fake-news-detection
-Various algorithms are explored to train a binary classifier for detecting a fake new article.
+Various machine learning algorithms are explored to train a binary classifier fake new articles.

 ## **INTRODUCTION**